Photography mdavid.com.au

 Even though some of my lenses allow me to choose apertures as tiny as f/32, I don’t like using anything smaller than f/16.
 And even that setting is something I only use when I really need a heap of depth of field.

 You see, at those really small apertures (big f-numbers), some unpleasant physics start happening with the way light works.
-To cut a long story short: tiny apertures cause diffraction, and that can make the entire image go slightly fuzzy.
-Compare the side-by-side samples at right to get an idea.
+To cut a long story short: tiny apertures cause diffraction, and that can make the entire image go a little bit fuzzy.

 Combinations of factors